ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Experiments

-In Figure \ref{fig:rouge}, we report the study of the influence of the proposed expectile regularization on $\mathcal{L}^{\text{UV}} _2$ metric by varying the values of the expectile hyperparameter $\tau$ and the expectile loss coefficient scaling $\lambda$ in Algorithm \ref{alg:algorithm}.
-Colored contour plots show areas of lowest and highest values of $\mathcal{L}_2 ^\text{UV}$.
-Grey areas depict cases when OT solver diverged.
-For example, in high-dimensions D $\geq 64$ it is the case for $\lambda=0$, poiting out that expectile regularization parameter $\tau$ is necessary to prevent instability during training.
-Moreover, those figures show that despite not all choices of parameters $\tau$ and $\lambda$ are being optimal, they still outperform current baseline solvers from Table \ref{fig:hd_high} making whole ENOT procedure robust to extensive hyperparameter tuning on Wasserstein-2 benchmark compared to amortized optimization approach \cite{amos2022amortizing}, which is very sensitive to the hyperparameters of conjugate solver.
-All ablation study experiments were conducted using network structure and learning rates from \ref{appendix:hyperparams} (Table \ref{tab:high_dim_hyp}) (which are the same as in Table \ref{fig:hd_high}).
+Figure \ref{fig:rouge_1} presents the study of the impact of the proposed expectile regularization on the $\mathcal{L}^{\text{UV}} _2$ metric.
+This is done by varying the values of the expectile hyperparameter $\tau$ and the scaling of the expectile loss coefficient $\lambda$ in Algorithm \ref{alg:algorithm}.
+Colored contour plots show the areas of the lowest and the highest values of $\mathcal{L}_2 ^\text{UV}$.
+The grey areas depict the cases when the OT solver diverged.
+For example, in high-dimensions, D $\geq 64$, it is the case for $\lambda=0$, pointing out that the expectile regularization with $\tau$ is necessary to prevent the instability during training.

+The ablation study shows that, even when the parameter choices of $\tau$ and $\lambda$ are not optimal, \textit{ENOT still outperforms the other baseline solvers} in Table \ref{fig:hd_high}, making ENOT approach robust to extensive hyperparameter tuning, compared to amortized optimization approach (\cite{amos2022amortizing}) sensitive to the hyperparameters of the conjugate solver.
+All ablation study experiments were conducted using the network structure and the learning rates in Appendix \ref{appendix:hyperparams} (Table \ref{tab:high_dim_hyp}) (they coincide with those in Table \ref{fig:hd_high}).